Introduction – Company Audit Disclosures.

 Financial statements are an important part of a company’s public disclosure.
 These statements provide transparency to investors and other interested parties by disclosing a company’s financial position, performance, and cash flow.
 Financial statements are also audited by an independent accounting firm to ensure that the information provided is accurate.

 There are three fundamental financial reports: the balance sheet, income statement, and cash flow statement.
-The balance sheet shows a company’s assets, liabilities, and shareholders’ equity as of a specific date.
-The income statement measures a company’s financial performance over a period of time, typically a year.
+The balance sheet shows a company’s assets, liabilities, and shareholder’s equity as of a specific date.
+The income statement measures a company’s financial performance over some time, typically a year.

 Management’s Discussion and Analysis (MD&A) –